cysouw/graphicalgrammar/text/germany.md

 >
 > ('The development (*Ausbildung*) happens by modification (*Bestimmung*) of the individual parts of the clause.
 In general, we will call such words, that further modify parts of the main clause, modifiers (*Bestimmer*).')

 In summary, the grammatical analysis of Diesterweg is a complex tour-de-force, combining insights from various scholars of the preceding decade, synthesising everything into a coherent and visually appealing package.
 Additionally, he attempts to make the grammatical analysis practically useful for application in the classroom.
 Many ideas proposed in his book feel rather modern and might have kickstarted a fruitful dicussion about syntactic analysis.
-Unfortunately, Diesterweg's *Lehrgang* does not seem to have had much impact on the further development of linguistics in general, nor specifically on linguistic education.
-The development of grammatical analysis in Germany will from here on proceed taking baby steps, instead of leaping ahead like Diesterweg demonstrated.
+Unfortunately, Diesterweg's *Lehrgang* does not seem to have had much impact on the further development of linguistics in general, nor specifically on the establishment of linguistic education.
+From here on, the development of grammatical analysis in Germany will proceed taking baby steps, instead of leaping ahead like Diesterweg demonstrated to be possible.

 ### Billroth (1832) *Lateinische Syntax* {#sec:billroth1832}